orb-lang/qor/doc/md/core/cluster.md

 # Cluster

-One of the language-development goals we have with the Bridge project is to build and extend a Meta-Object Protocol.
+One of the language\-development goals we have with the Bridge project is to build and extend a Meta\-Object Protocol\.

-That's cluster.
+That's cluster\.

 ```lua
 local cluster = {}
 ```

 ## Identity and Membership